DEFRA/admin-prototype-kit/README.md

 ### Start the service *(local)*

-To start the service locally simply run;
+To start the service locally simply run

 ```bash
 . bin/startup.sh